mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 ## Object

 An object is an instance of a class.
-When we create an object, we create real-world entities such as auto, bicycles, or dogs with their own attributes and own behaviors.
+When we create an object, we create real-world entities such as cars, bicycles, or dogs with their own attributes and own behaviors.

 ![class and object](/assets/images/carClass.jpg){:class="img-responsive"}

-In Java we instantiate an object via the *new* keyword.
-When you design a class follow the [Single Resposibility Principle (SRP)](https://codersite.dev/solid-principles-the-definitive-guide/){:target="_blank"}.
+In Java, we instantiate an object via the *new* keyword.
+When you design a class follow the [Single Responsibility Principle (SRP)](https://codersite.dev/solid-principles-the-definitive-guide/){:target="_blank"}.

 <div>
 {%- include inArticleAds.html -%}